sandyby/PostCode/README.md

 # PostCode

-Please require the phpmailer using Composer in the terminal : _**composer require phpmailer/phpmailer**_
+Please require the phpmailer using Composer in the terminal:

+**MAKE SURE YOUR CURRENT DIRECTORY IS LOCATED IN PostCode/PostCode/** _**composer require phpmailer/phpmailer**_

 _**-- MAKE SURE TO MOVE THE .ZIP FOLDER TO htdocs/ or www/ or any of the main folder according to what you use for local development env. --**_